oracle-livelabs/database/microtx-xa-stock-broker-app/prepare-setup/prepare-setup.md

 Oracle strongly recommends that you use this stack to create a self-contained or dedicated VCN with your instance(s).
 Skip to *Task 3* to follow our recommendations.
 If you would rather use an existing VCN, then proceed to the next task to update your existing VCN with the required Ingress rules.

-## Task 2: Add security rules to an existing VCN
+## Task 2: Add Security Rules to an Existing VCN

 This workshop requires a certain number of ports to be available, a requirement that can be met by using the default ORM stack execution that creates a dedicated VCN.
 To use an existing VCN/subnet, the following rules should be added to the security list.